camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 To add additional columns to the details of the search results, click on the 'Add column' button and select the desired details in the drop down menu that appears.

 Furthermore, you can copy a link to the current search query to your clipboard by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-link"></i></button> button and you can save search queries to your local browser storage by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and inserting a name in the drop down menu that appears.
-You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu
+You can then retrieve the search query by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-floppy-disk"></i></button> button and selecting the chosen name in the drop down menu.

 You can always either search for process instances or for incidents.
 When you add a parameter for an incident search, you can not add a second parameter which would search for a process instance and vice versa.